juliafmorgado/30DaysOtel/week1/day2.md

 OpenTelemetry also introduces a clean separation of responsibilities.

 Library maintainers instrument libraries using OpenTelemetry APIs.
-They describe what happens inside the library, but they do not choose vendors or backends.
+They describe what happens inside the library (e.g., 'HTTP request made', 'database query executed') but they do **not** choose where that data gets sent.

 Application owners decide:
 - which SDK to use